-The Hoya plant is beautiful.
-They are eye-catching and can add beauty to your home and workplace.
-Hoyas are also known as wax plants.
-They are climbers, hardy and can quickly be grown indoors.
+Hoya plant is really a wonderful plant.
+They are eye-catching and add beauty to your home and at work place.
+Hoyas are also known as a wax plant.
+They are climbers, hardy and can easily be grown indoors.

-It would be best to trim them from time to time, especially when they start growing up high on your wall or furniture in your house.
+All you need do is trim them from time to time, especially when they start growing up high on your wall or on furniture in your house.

-Therefore, to make your Hoya plant grow with beautiful leaves, here are what you need to do.
+Therefore, to make your Hoya plant grow with beautiful full leaves, here are what you need do.

 The Hoyas need a lot of bright light, not direct sunlight.
-Don’t put any blinds there if you grow them in your living room.
+If you grow them in your living room, then don’t put any blinds there.

 The above watering schedule will probably help your plant bloom during winter and spring.
 Keep in mind that they don’t need a lot of water.

-Apply balanced, water-soluble fertilizer once in two weeks to make the plant bushier.
-Then, please switch to a high-phosphorus fertilizer when you want them to produce flowers.
+Apply balanced water-soluble fertilizer once in two weeks to make the plant bushier.
+Then, switch to a high-phosphorus fertilizer when wants them to produce flowers.

 How Fast Does Hoya Plant Grow?

 The growth rate of your Hoya plant depends on the species you have.
-Hoyas species like Hoya Bella or Hoya linearis have smaller leaves and tend to grow much faster.
-You will start seeing significant growth between 4 to 6 months.
+Hoyas species like Hoya bella or Hoya linearis have smaller leaves and they tend to grow much faster.
+You will start seeing significant growth between 4 to 6 months’ period.

-While the large-leaved species take a much longer time before significant growth, the reason is that it requires more energy and time to grow leaves.
+While the large leaved species takes a much longer time before there is any significant growth.
+The reason being that it requires more energy and time to grow leaves.

 Why is My Hoya Plant Not Growing?

-If you own a Hoya plant and have noticed it is not growing, you have to seek ways of helping them.
-There are many reasons why Hoyas grow slowly or are not growing.
+If you own a Hoya plant and you have noticed it is not growing, then you have sought for ways of helping them.
+There are many reasons why Hoyas grow slowly or are not growing at all.